Bernardo Arévalo: Taiwan

 The Arévalo administration has maintained diplomatic relations with Taiwan and has expressed interest in maintaining them throughout his term.
 Early in his administration, Arévalo was congratulated by a bipartisan group of U.S. senators (included Marco Rubio and Ben Cardin) for maintaining his pro-Taiwan stance.

 On 5 June 2025, Arévalo made a state visit to Taiwan, where he met with president Lai Ching-te and reaffirmed Guatemala's support for Taiwan, and vowed to continue to strengthen the ties between both nations.

 Venezuela

-The Arévalo administration rejected the results announced by the National Electoral Council of Venezuela for the 2024 Venezuelan presidential election.
-In a press conference on August 5th, Arévalo announced that his government would not recognize Nicolás Maduro as the president-elect of Venezuela.
+The Arévalo administration rejected the results announced by the National Electoral Council for the 2024 Venezuelan presidential election.
+In a press conference on 5 August, Arévalo announced that his government would not recognize Nicolás Maduro as the president-elect of Venezuela.
 He would also condemn the repression made by the Venezuelan government against domestic protests that broke out in the aftermath of the election.

 In September 2024, he maintained telephone contact with María Corina Machado and Edmundo González Urrutia, where he expressed the support of the Guatemalan government.
 He subsequently contacted his counterparts Santiago Peña of Paraguay and Luis Lacalle Pou of Uruguay to monitor the situation.